Using Effective EAM to Improve Asset Utilization & Reduce Costs

 James Mourafetis and Uday Kamat

 By focusing on people and operational improvement, an EAM (Enterprise Asset Management) program can significantly improve asset utilization rates while reducing long-term capital costs.
 That attention to people and operations is an essential element of EAM success, however, strategies centered alone on capital investments in facilities and fleet logistics typically fall short of the significant benefits an effective EAM effort can produce.

 EAM encompasses the whole life, optimal management of the physical assets of an organization to maximize value.
 It applies to the design, construction, commissioning, operations, maintenance, and the decommissioning and replacement of equipment and facilities.

 Capital-intensive businesses in industries, such as rail, mass transit, utilities, oil and gas, mining, petrochemicals and airlines, are among those that stand to benefit from a thorough EAM approach.
 The railroad industry offers numerous examples of the potential value EAM can deliver.

 Class I railroads, for example, typically see locomotive utilization rates in the 25 to 35 percent range.
 Like their counterparts in other heavy asset reliant industries, when railroad assets like locomotives are off-line, they aren’t generating revenue.
 Meanwhile, that locomotive off-line time forces railroads to maintain larger fleets, increasing their capital costs.

 EAM’s Potential Benefits

-EAM can benefit railroads’ performance
+EAM can benefit railroads’ performance in three areas:

 - Productivity-The typical railroad faces a 65 to 70 percent operating ratio, which means the cost to operate is 65 to 70 percent of revenue.
 So, railroads that optimize workforce efficiency can handle five to 10 percent year-on-year growth while bending the cost curve.